The Singapore Value Proposition

 Regulatory framework for Fund Managers

 FMC’s are divided into two main categories, Registered Fund Management Companies (RFMC) and Capital Markets Services Licence (CMSL).
-The former is subject to less stringent compliance requirements and oversight whereas the latter would be deemed to be a full license and would have stricter preconditions before being granted to an applicant.
+The former is subject to less stringent fund management compliance requirements and oversight whereas the latter would be deemed to be a full license and would have stricter preconditions before being granted to an applicant.

 |Requirements||Licensed FMC’s-Retail||Licensed FMCs -Accredited Investor (A/I)||RFMC|